Shopify/hydrogen/templates/cart-v2/README.md

 }
 ```

-Developers could choose to return only a partial cart here (if they know there are parts of the payload that are not required for their use-case).
+Developers can return a partial cart if they know there are parts of the payload that are not required for their use-case.

-The cart class on the context also allows for developers to override the cart fragment when it is instantiated in `server.ts` using the fourth `CartOptions` param, as well as in every operation `context.cart.linesAdd(inputs, {cartFragment})`.
+The cart class on the context also allows for developers to override the cart fragment when it is instantiated in `server.ts` using the fourth `CartOptions` param, or in any cart operation `context.cart.linesAdd(inputs, {cartFragment})`.

 **Add a `/cart` route to intercept the cart operation `POST` requests.**